Economics

 NOTE: Some courses may have credit limitations.
 Refer to the Credit Limitations and the UC Transfer Course Agreement page for details.

-Provides on-the-job learning to develop effective work habits, attitudes, and career awareness in paid or unpaid internships that are related to Economics.
-Involves the development and documentation of learning objectives and the completion of an internship paper, presentation, or project.
+Provides on-the-job learning to develop effective work habits, attitudes, and career awareness in paid or unpaid work experience that are related to the discipline.
+Involves the development and documentation of learning objectives and the completion of a paper, presentation, and/or project.
 Includes both workplace supervisor and faculty adviser feedback and/or written evaluations.
-Course Credit Limitation: To take this course, contact the Career Transfer Center.
-Requires orientation session.
-Students receive one unit of credit for each 60 hours unpaid or 75 hours paid work.
-May enroll in up to 4 units a semester with a maximum of 16 total units of any type of work experience.

 Surveys the economic development of the U.S. emphasizing a topical approach.
 Includes the development of business cycles, trade, banks in the new nation, manufacturing, tariffs, slavery, big business, labor, government regulation and deregulation leading to a modern industrial nation.